lishang-stats/csgc/README.md

 ## Installation

-You can install the development version of csgc from [GitHub](https://github.com/) with:
+You can install the development version of csgc R package from [GitHub](https://github.com/) with:

 ``` r
 install.packages("devtools")
 devtools::install_github("lishang-stats/csgc")
 ```

+See also "csgc.py" file for the Python version and test code, which allows GPU acceleration.

 ## csgc: SBM